danlucraft/redcar/doc/source/faq.rst

   keybindings.
 Super+R is the default for "Enhanced Zoom Desktop" for instance.
 You can modify Compiz keybindings in the Compiz Settings Manager.
 You can modify Redcar keybindings by looking in the source :)

+**When I try to build Redcar, I get "error: rbgtkconversions.h: No such file or directory"**

+  Are you running on x86_64 bit Ubuntu?
+The Ruby-GNOME2 package for Ubuntu seems to be missing some header files.
+You can download them `here <http://redcareditor.com/stuff/missing_x64_headers>`_ and you should put them in the same place as the rbgtk.h header.
+Which may be */usr/lib/ruby/1.8/x86_64-linux/*